-I was working in the emergency department of the hospital one night when a man, George, was brought in.
+One night, George was brought to the emergency department of the hospital by the police.
 George was distressed, agitated and anxious, shouting and making wild gestures.
-Without a full assessment doctors made a decision that George was psychotic and required treatment.
-George stated categorically that he did not want to be treated.
+Without a full assessment and without contacting George's supporters in order to try to better understand what may be happening with George, doctors decided that George was unsafe to be in the community and required treatment.
+George makes it very clear that he did not want to be treated.

-The doctor in charge decided that the quickest and only way to deal with this situation was to get four nurses to restrain George, tie his arms and legs to a bed in an isolation room, and to give him an injection of an anti-anxiety medication.
+The doctor in charge decided that the quickest way to deal with this situation was to get four staff persons to restrain George, tie his arms and legs to a bed in an isolation room, and to give him an injection of an antipsychotic medication.

 George still remains in the hospital one week later.
 He is extremely distrustful of the staff and continues to resist treatment.
-George is therefore being covertly medicated on an on-going basis (the staff hide medication in his food).
+George is therefore being covertly medicated on an ongoing basis by staff hiding medication in his food.
 He is becoming increasingly depressed and isolated, refuses to talk to anybody and shows no sign of improvement.